the-butcher/COVID19-SEIR/README.md

 The code has been moved from local storage to github for backup- and documentation purposes.
 I plan to work on this repository to get it finished over the upcoming weeks (as of 22.05.2021).

 todo:
-* create little colored markers where modifications are on the time slider
 * all testing to zero renders an all zero chart (which is technically OK, if the SEIR curves still are valid)
   * single slider to 1 percent leads to diagram stretching further an further
 * limit incidence range on modifications later than MIN_DATE to i.e. 10